Takaaki Ishibashi: Career

 In the mid-1980s, Tunnels's appearances on the variety show All Night Fuji and the show Yuyake Nyan Nyan with the female idol Onyanko Club made them well known among young people, and a Dating game show Neruton Benikujiradan hosted by them that started in 1987, became a big hit, establishing their popularity.
 In 1988, the programs that bear their name began, and Tunnels reached the peak of its fame and popularity in 1990s.

 In addition to working with Kinashi as Tunnels, Ishibashi was also active on an individual basis as a host, actor, and singer, as well as a solo artist.
 Ishibashi was a regular top-ranked actor and TV personality in the high taxpayer rankings, which were publicly available in Japan until 2005, and he and his partner Kinashi appeared at the top of the rankings.
 In the 20-year ranking of entertainers' lifetime earnings since 1980, he ranked second, following Tetsuya Komuro, who ranked first.

 As an actor, Ishibashi is known for playing Isuro Tanaka in the film Major League II and Taka Tanaka in Major League: Back to the Minors.

+At the time of Hideo Nomo's move to Major League Baseball, many figures in Japanese professional baseball were openly skeptical of his chances of success.
+Takaaki Ishibashi, however, was among the few public figures who supported him.
+As Ishibashi later recalled, "People in the Japanese baseball community and the media were saying that there was no way Nomo could succeed in the major leagues," yet he continued to encourage Nomo throughout his challenge.

 As a singer, Ishibashi has also his music career as a member of the Japanese vocal group Yazima Beauty Salon and member of Yaen.
 Yaen also participated in the 51st Kohaku Uta Gassen in 2000.